AcademySoftwareFoundation/rez/README.md

 * Allows for a fast and efficient build-install-test cycle;
 * Creates shells of type: bash, tcsh, other (shells can be added as plugins);
 * Supports git, mercurial and svn;
-* Environment resolves can be saved to disk and reused at a later date;
+* Environment resolves can be saved to disk and reused at a later date (a bit like VirtualEnv);
 * Contains a version resolving algorithm, for avoiding version clashes;
 * Visualises resolved environments in a rendered dot-graph;
 * Packages are found in a search path, so different packages can be deployed